rhysd/vim.wasm/README.md

   [#30][issue-30]
 - Only Chrome and Chromium based browsers are supported by default.
 Firefox and Safari require enabling feature flags.
 This is because `SharedArrayBuffer` is disabled due to Spectre security vulnerability.
+This can be fixed with [Asyncify][].
+The work is in progress and tracked at [PR #35](https://github.com/rhysd/vim.wasm/pull/35).

 ## TODO